 - Register for classes

 Check your residency status.
 View your admission offer to check your residency status for tuition purposes.
-If you have an “undetermined” or “non-resident” status, you will be charged out-of-state tuition.
+If you have non-resident status, you will be charged out-of-state tuition.

 To learn how to establish in-state residency, see North Carolina Residency for Tuition Purposes.

 In order to receive federal loans, you must complete a Master Promissory Note (MPN) and Entrance Loan Counseling.
-Please refer to StudentLoans.gov.
+Please refer to StudentAid.gov.

-Register for orientation.
-We hold New Graduate Student orientation in August.
+*Register for orientation.
+We hold Graduate Orientation in August.
 This event is designed to welcome you to the UNC-Chapel Hill campus community and help connect you with graduate student resources.
 Registration will be available early in the summer.
 We will send you an email when the registration site is open.

 Learn about housing and life in Chapel Hill.
-Learn about housing and other student resources by visiting The Graduate School's Campus & Community Resource Guide.
+Learn about housing and other student resources by visiting The Graduate School's C.H.A.R.T.
+Resources.

 *Get your student ID (UNC OneCard).
 See the UNC One Card office to learn how to get your UNC OneCard (student ID).

 Are you an international student?
-You must check in with the International Student & Scholar Services Office upon your arrival.
+You must check in with International Student & Scholar Services upon your arrival.
 You may also receive communications about University support services to assist your transition.
+Learn more about what it is like to be an International Graduate Student at UNC.

 Contact your academic program directly if you have specific questions about the program.